Sterile Neutrino Dark Matter as a Probe of Inflationary Reheating: Solution for Energy Density

-\emph{Solution for Energy Density.---} Here, we present analytical solutions for Eqs.~\eqref{eq:rho_phi} and \eqref{eq:rho_R}, which are used frequently in the main text.
+In this section, we present analytical solutions for Eqs.~\eqref{eq:rho_phi} and \eqref{eq:rho_R}, which are used frequently in the main text.
 To factor out the Hubble expansion, we introduce the comoving energy densities $E_\phi \equiv \rho_\phi a^3$ and $E_R \equiv \rho_R a^4 $ \cite{Giudice:2000ex}.
 In terms of these variables, Eqs.~\eqref{eq:rho_phi} and \eqref{eq:rho_R} become

 From Eq.~\eqref{eq:Ephi}, we have

 where $H_I$ denotes the Hubble parameter at the beginning of reheating, and $H \simeq H_I (a/a_I)^{-3/2}$ during reheating.
 In general, $\Gamma_\phi$ could depend on the amplitude of the inflaton oscillations, leading to different powers of $a$, depending on the details of the interactions; see for example Ref.\ \cite{Nurmi:2015ema}.
 For simplicity we assumed that $m_\phi$ and $\Gamma_\phi$ remain constant during reheating.
 It follows from Eq.~\eqref{eq:Ephi_sol} that